Clélie: Examples

 The table (second diagram) shows the floor plans of Clelia curves.
 The lower four curves are spherical spirals.
 The upper four are polar orbits.
 In case of $\;c=1/3\;$ the lower arcs are hidden exactly by the upper arcs.
 The picture in the middle (circle) shows the floor plan of a Viviani's curve.
-The typical 8-shaped appearance can only achieved by the projection along the x-axis.
+The typical 8-shaped appearance can only be achieved by the projection along the x-axis.